 Class action lawsuits are typically paid for out of the settlement or jury award the class receives.
 Law firms often pay for the class action expenses upfront and are not paid unless they obtain a settlement or jury award.
 Once a class action lawsuit is resolved, all of the legal fees and attorneys’ fees are deducted, though there are also situations in which the defendant is required to cover the attorneys’ fees.
 The remaining amount is distributed to each individual class member.

 In some cases, each class member receives the same amount.
 However, in many cases, the percentage of the recovery an individual receives depends on the extent of their harm.
 Certain members of the class may have suffered more serious injuries than others, in which case, they may receive a greater amount of the settlement or award.

 Let the Illinois Class Action Lawyers of Cates Mahoney, LLC Help

 Whether or not your legal claim is the basis for a class action lawsuit is a complicated question.
 It can take a great deal of time and research to determine if what happened to you also happened to hundreds or thousands of other people in Illinois or around the country.

 Once our attorneys have information supporting a potential class action lawsuit, we must gather enough evidence to increase the likelihood of a class being certified.
 If you are unlikely to win class certification, then we will discuss your option of pursuing your legal claim individually.
 However, if we have a great deal of evidence that supports class certification, we will discuss with you moving forward as a representative plaintiff for all of the other people out there who have been injured like you.

-To learn more about your legal rights and options, as well as whether you may be part of a future class action lawsuit, call our Belleville class action lawyers at 618-277-3644 or contact us online to schedule an appointment.
+To learn more about your legal rights and options, as well as whether you may be part of a future class action lawsuit, call our Illinois class action lawyers at 618-277-3644 or contact us online to schedule an appointment.